 🫀 Nursing · Medical-Surgical

-Nursing tricks that make med-surg stick
+Nursing techniques that make med-surg stick

 Cardiac, respiratory, neuro, renal, and GI nursing — signs, symptoms, and interventions memorized.